jasonsikes/QLogo/README.md

 This will give you two executables:

-1. "logo": this is the Logo interpreter that can be run from the command line.
+1. "qlogo": this is the Logo interpreter that can be run from the command line.

-2. "QLogo": this is the graphical user interface that runs logo and gives you the turtle.
+2. "QLogo-GUI": this is the graphical user interface that runs qlogo and gives you the turtle.

 There is no "make install" step yet.